 Note: The Surviving Spouse taxpayer will not be able to claim the Veterans exemption for the deceased Spouse in any subsequent year.

-New Jersey Disabled Veterans Property Tax Exemption: Certain totally and permanently disabled war Veterans or disabled Veterans who served in peacekeeping missions and operations may be eligible for exemption from real property taxes on their principal residence and the lot or curtilage on which that residence is situated and that is necessary for its fair enjoyment.
-The exemption also is available to Surviving Spouses/domestic partners.
-The Surviving Spouses/domestic partners of servicepersons who died on wartime active duty also may be eligible.
+New Jersey Disabled Veterans Property Tax Exemption : Certain totally and permanently disabled war Veterans or disabled Veterans who served in peacekeeping missions and operations may be eligible for exemption from real property taxes on their principal residence and the lot or curtilage (the land immediately surrounding the residence) on which that residence is situated.
+Surviving Spouses/domestic partners of servicepersons who died on wartime active duty are also eligible.

 To apply for the disabled Veteran’s exemption, contact your local tax assessor.